francesco-lapenna/OpenVLC/README.md

 Once it’s plugged, connect the 5 V power supply and that’s all.

+>[!WARNING]
-**ATTENTION:** Be careful not to bend the components that stand out when you press or pull the cape.
+>Be careful not to bend the components that stand out when you press or pull the cape.

 #### Setting up the TX/RX